 Dental Fillings An Overview

 Composite dental fillings, also called “white” fillings, are made of composite resin and used to restore teeth that have small cavities, chips or worn edges.
 They are called “white” fillings because of the natural, tooth color of the material.
 Unlike inlays and onlays that are crafted in an outside lab, composite dental fillings can be made on-site and completed in a single office visit.
+Composite dental fillings are a general dentistry procedure that Dr. Steven Hoard provides to his patients.

 Dental Fillings What to Expect